How to Cope With The Loss of Your Mother

 Many people find that the chaos and busyness following a death serve as a distraction, allowing them to keep going.
 Organizing funerals, liaising with family members and the authorities, it all takes time and energy and there’s certainly comfort to be found in keeping busy with the practicalities.

-Once the funeral is over, all this activity suddenly ends.
+Once the funeral is over, all this activity comes to a sudden end.
 We’re no longer flooded with people offering their condolences and saying “sorry for the loss of your mother” and are left alone with our emotions.
 For many people, this is where they’ll find the hardest times.
 It can feel like people have forgotten at exactly the time you need them to remember.

 Building a memorial corner in your home can help with these feelings.
 These small shrines to the memory of your mom give you a way to honor her and act as a focus for your grief.
 They don’t have to be grand, complex things either.
 For most people, opting for a fairly simple arrangement allows them to acknowledge their feelings without it becoming overbearing.